-Theorem 7.7 (Convergence estimate of two-level AMG).
-If (7.10) and (7.11) (or its weaker version (7.12)) hold, then V(0,1) two-grid method satisfies
+AMG: TG2 Theorem 7.7 (Convergence estimate of two-level AMG).
+If (7.11) and (7.12) (or its weaker version (7.13)) hold, then V(0,1) two-grid method satisfies

-$$\|E{\mathrm{TG}}\|A^2 \leqslant 1 - \bar{\alpha}g \,\bar{\beta}g^{-1}.$$
+$$\|E{\mathrm{TG}}\|A^2 \leqslant 1 - \bar{\alpha}g \,\bar{\beta}g^{-1}$$

 Remark 7.8 (Strong and weak approximation properties).
-The strong approximation assumption (7.11) can be used to show convergence of V-cycle AMG methods via a recursion [84, 102].
-But the weak approximation assumption (7.12) is not sufficient for V-cycle to converge [31]. \Box
+The strong approximation assumption (7.12) can be used to show convergence of V-cycle AMG methods via a recursion [134, 165].
+But the weak approximation assumption (7.13) is not sufficient for V-cycle to converge [51].

-It is worthy to notice that, even if we are able to provide simple conditions on coarsening such that the approximation assumptions hold to obtain a convergent two-level or multilevel AMG method, it is still not clear how to provide an algorithm to meet these assumptions based on pure algebraic information.
-Actually it is difficult to do so in a strict sense.
-The coarsening process consists of identifying coarse variables and constructing prolongation matrices.
-And these two procedures are usually coupled together.
-In the rest of this chapter, we shall discuss more practical steps on constructing the coarsening space.
+It is important to recognize that, even if we can provide simple conditions on coarsening to ensure the approximation assumptions necessary for a convergent two-level or multilevel AMG method, it remains unclear how to develop an algorithm that satisfies these assumptions using purely algebraic information.
+In fact, doing so in a strict sense is challenging.
+The coarsening process involves identifying coarse variables and constructing prolongation matrices, and these two steps are typically interdependent.
+In the remainder of this chapter, we discuss more practical approaches for constructing the coarsening space.